-Some hardware/operating system architectures support memory pages greater than the default (usually 4KB).
+Some hardware and operating system architectures support memory pages greater than the default (usually 4KB).
 The actual implementation of this support depends on the underlying hardware and operating system.
 Applications that perform a lot of memory accesses may obtain performance improvements by using large pages due to reduced Translation Lookaside Buffer (TLB) misses.

 Standard use of large pages in MySQL attempts to use the